ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part1/how-to-7.md

 layout: learningpathall
 ---

-## Objective
-We’ve learned how to containerize the application.
-In the next step, we will push the Docker image to Azure Container Registry.
-Before we can push the image, we need to create the container registry in Azure.
+You have learned how to containerize the application.
+In this next step, you will push the Docker image to Azure Container Registry.
+Before you can push the image, you need to create the container registry in Azure.

 ### Creating the container registry in Azure
 To create the Azure Container Registry we will uze the Azure Command Line Interface (Azure CLI):